 - Prepare to be called a hypocrite – Teens automatically want to turn the focus off of themselves and back on their parents.
 Don’t fall for it.
 If you tried drugs as a teen, be honest, but keep the conversation about what’s happening now and what needs to change.

-- Gather evidence – It may seem an invasion of privacy to search your child’s room or personal things.
+- Gather evidence – It may seem like an invasion of privacy to search your child’s room or personal things.
 But potentially stopping addiction before it gets out of control and potentially saving your child’s life is more important.
 Common hiding places for drugs include dresser drawers, between clothes, desk drawers, small boxes, backpacks/duffle bags, and under the bed.

 - Set a realistic goal – Having realistic expectation and a plan going forward increases the chances of a successful conversation about stopping the drug use and getting help.
 Small goals are easier to reach, so come up with a plan that is attainable for your teen, and celebrate every success.